Today we’ll cover how and when to use safe words, as well as some safe word ideas to help you choose the perfect one!

 As well as the Sub using the colors as they wish, the Dom or partner in the active role can ask what color you are on in that moment to get an idea of how to continue.

-- Red means you have reached your limit and stops the play immediately.
+- Red means you have reached your limit and stop the play immediately.
 You might need to take a break, reduce the intensity, or stop for the day.

 - Yellow means you are nearing your limit and you need your partner or Dom to proceed carefully and slowly.